Momentum Indicators

 - Where:

-- SU (Sum of Gains): The sum of the positive price changes over the chosen period.
+- SU (Sum of Gains): It is sum of only positive price changes over a certain Period.

-- SD (Sum of Losses): The sum of the absolute values of negative price changes over the chosen period.
+- SD (Sum of Losses): It is sum of only negative price changes over a certain Period

 CMO = [(SU - SD) / (SU + SD)] × 100